Tips & Tonics

 to combat nutgrass is to keep a good, thick healthy lawn.
 This helps crowd out nutgrass

-and is important in controlling it.
+and keep it under control.
 It's also important to know that nutgrass thrives

 in wet areas.
 Make sure you aren't over-watering and aerate and/or improve drainage